 Note: The SBA is currently not accepting new EIDL applications.
 However, if you were in the process of applying for a EIDL loan and have an application number that begins with the No. 3, your application remains in the queue and you do not need to reapply for a loan.

-Small and medium sized businesses (with fewer than 500 employees) are also eligible to apply for SBAs expanded 7(a) loan program.
-This program is not provided through SBA directly, so the first step to qualifying for a 7(a) loan is to find an SBA approved lender in your community.
-Your lender can guide you through the application process and determine which 7(a) loan product will work best for your business.
+Small and medium sized businesses (with fewer than 500 employees) are also eligible to apply for SBAs expanded Paycheck Protection Program (PPP).
+This program is not provided through SBA directly, so the first step to qualifying for a loan is to find an SBA approved lender in your community.
+Your lender can guide you through the application process and determine which loan product will work best for your business.

 Allowable uses of these loans include: